NDC-11 vs NDC-10 Parsing Standards

 Regulatory Context & Compliance Boundaries

-National Drug Code (NDC) normalization is a foundational control point for pharmacy inventory reconciliation, EDI ingestion, and DEA-controlled substance logging.
-The FDA mandates a 10-digit canonical format (5-3-2 or 5-4-1) for labeling and directory publication, while wholesale distributors and pharmacy management systems routinely transmit 11-digit variants (5-4-2) via X12 832/845/852 transactions.
-Misalignment between these formats triggers perpetual sync failures, false-positive diversion alerts, and audit trail fragmentation.
-All normalization logic must operate within the architectural boundaries defined by the Core Architecture & DEA Compliance Frameworks to ensure deterministic routing and regulatory traceability.
+National Drug Code (NDC) normalization is the foundational control point for pharmacy inventory reconciliation, EDI ingestion, and DEA controlled-substance logging.
+The FDA mandates a 10-digit canonical format (5-3-2, 5-4-1, or 4-4-2) for labeling and directory publication, while wholesale distributors and pharmacy management systems routinely transmit 11-digit, zero-padded variants (5-4-2) inside X12 832, 845, and 852 transactions.
+When these representations are reconciled against one another without a deterministic conversion rule, the result is perpetual sync failures, false-positive diversion alerts, and fragmented audit trails.
+This pipeline operates within the broader Core Architecture & DEA Compliance Frameworks, which coordinates classification, ingestion, offline reconciliation, and audit logging into isolated, cryptographically verifiable data streams.

-• FDA 21 CFR § 207.33: Dictates NDC structure, directory publication, and the prohibition of unvalidated format conversions.
+FDA 21 CFR § 207.33 Defines NDC structure, mandates directory registration, and prohibits unvalidated format conversion in published data

-• DEA 21 CFR § 1304.21: Requires exact product identification for Schedule II-V substances, with zero tolerance for ambiguous NDC resolution during perpetual inventory counts.
+DEA 21 CFR § 1304.21 Requires exact product identification for Schedule II-V substances; ambiguous resolution during perpetual inventory counts is non-compliant

-• HIPAA § 164.312(e)(1): Mandates transmission integrity and cryptographic audit logging for all EDI payloads containing PHI/PII-adjacent inventory metadata.
+HIPAA 45 CFR § 164.312(e)(1) Transmission integrity and audit logging for EDI payloads carrying inventory metadata adjacent to PHI

 Deterministic Parsing Workflow

-1. Raw Ingestion & Sanitization: Strip whitespace, hyphens, and non-numeric characters.
-Reject payloads containing alphabetic characters, control codes, or invalid separators.
+1. Raw ingestion and sanitization.
+Strip whitespace, hyphens, and non-numeric characters.
+Reject payloads containing alphabetic characters, control codes, or unexpected separators before any length logic runs.

-2. Length Classification: Route based on digit count.
-11-digit strings enter the NDC-11 normalization path.
-10-digit strings enter direct validation.
+2. Length classification.
+Route on digit count.
+An 11-digit string enters the normalization path; a 10-digit string enters direct validation; anything else is rejected.

-3. Segment Extraction: Parse into Labeler (5), Product (3 or 4), and Package (1 or 2) segments.
-Validate segment boundaries against FDA structural rules.
+3. Segment extraction.
+Parse into Labeler (5), Product (3 or 4), and Package (1 or 2) segments, validating segment boundaries against FDA structural rules.

-5. Directory Cross-Reference: Validate the resulting 10-digit string against the FDA NDC Directory API or cached snapshot.
+5. Directory cross-reference.
+Validate the resulting 10-digit code against the FDA NDC Directory API or a cached snapshot.
 Reject unlisted, discontinued, or inactive codes.

-7. Immutable Commit: Write the normalized record, raw input, conversion logic applied, and timestamp to the append-only audit ledger.
+7. Immutable commit.
+Write the normalized record, the raw input, the conversion rule applied, a SHA-256 audit hash, and a UTC timestamp to the append-only ledger.

 python